 - successful completion of the Canadian Practical Nurse Registration Examination

-- registration with College of Licensed Practical Nursing (CLPN) of British Columbia
+- registration with British Columbia College of Nursing Professionals

 You may be eligible for practical nurse registration if you have completed nursing training in another country.